Hevelop/magento2-regenurl/README.md

 # Regenerate url for products with id (1, 2, 3, 4) for store 1
 php bin/magento iazel:regenurl -s1 1 2 3 4

+# Remove url for all products not visible individually
+php bin/magento iazel:cleanurl
 ```